phalcon/documentation/docs/routing.md

 #### Environment-Based Loading

-Because the configuration is just an array, it's straightforward to compose, merge, or conditionally include routes:
+Because the configuration is an array, it's straightforward to compose, merge, or conditionally include routes:

 ```php
 <?php